ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 - The diagnostics can also include an optional ``additional_datasets`` section.

 The ``additional_datasets`` can add datasets beyond those listed in the the Datasets_ section.
-This is useful if specific datasets need to be linked with a specific diagnostic.
-The ``additional_datasets`` can be used to add variable specific datasets.
-This is also a good way to add observational datasets.
+This is useful if specific datasets need to be used only by a specific diagnostic.
+The ``additional_datasets`` can also be used to add variable specific datasets.
+This is also a good way to add observational datasets, which are usually variable specific.

 Running a simple diagnostic
 ---------------------------